r1pk/filmtab-server/README.md

 #### Client communication

-communication with the client is performed through room state updates which are automatically sent to each user in the room via Colyseus.js, the only exception is the `video::playedSeconds` event which is sent by the server to the user who joined the room.
+communication with the client is performed through room state updates which are automatically sent to each user in the room via Colyseus.js, the only exception is the `video::current_video_progress` event which is sent by the server to the user who joined the room.

 ## Author